uber/react-vis/docs/markdown/animation.md

 <!-- INJECT:"AnimationExample" -->

-*Objects*: react-motion expects an object formatting like {damping: NUMBER, stiffness: NUMBER}, and if you want to give us an object like that, we will hand it direct to react-motion.
+*Objects*: React-motion expects an object formatting like `{damping: NUMBER, stiffness: NUMBER}`, and if you want to give us an object like that, we will hand it direct to react-motion.
+You can also pass an object with `{nonAnimatedProps: ['foo', 'bar']}` to prevent those props from being interpolated by d3-interpolator.

 <!-- INJECT:"TreemapExample" -->